dfkaye/wheredoc/README.md

       6  |  6  |  12	\
     "
   });
-});

 ```

 ## Decoupling

 [wheredoc](https://github.com/dfkaye/wheredoc) no longer supports the notions of [log](https://github.com/dfkaye/where.js#log) or [intercept](https://github.com/dfkaye/where.js#intercept).
 These were added to where.js for the sake of identifying individual rows within a table where the expectation fails and printing (pass) or (fail) next to them in the test results.

-Now, instead of the `where` clause appearing inside of `it` or `test` statements, `where` generates row data and returns an array.
-You then call `map` or `forEach` on that array, accepting a function param in your iterator, and then calling that function which in turn runs your `test` function containing the assertions.
+Now, instead of the `where` clause appearing inside of `it` or `test` statements, `where` processes the docstring and returns an array of test scenarios.
+You then call `map` or `forEach` on that array, and call `scenario.test()` - or pass it to `it` if you're using mocha-jasmine style `describe` functions which in turn calls your `scenario.test` function containing the assertions.

 That approach de-couples the `where` clause from the mechanics of the test framework.
 There is no more need of defining a framework-specific [strategy](https://github.com/dfkaye/where.js#strategy).